h5py/h5py/docs/high/dataset.rst

     .. method:: astype(dtype)

-        Return a wrapper allowing you to read data as a particular type.
+        Return a read-only view allowing you to read data as a particular type.
 Conversion is handled by HDF5 directly, on the fly::

             >>> dset = f.create_dataset("bigint", (1000,), dtype='int64')